Mutant toddlers, imaginary friends, giant robots, child geniuses, E.V.Os, cryptids... that guy. Not to mention your occasional alien hero.

 - The Life and Times of Juniper Lee

 - Megas XLR

 - My Gym Partner's a Monkey (Charles Darwin Middle School is an Infected Zone and the area surrounding it, Habitat Homes, is based off the show.)

 - The Powerpuff Girls (Characters playable in FusionFall Heroes)

 - Regular Show (Characters playable in FusionFall Heroes)

 - Samurai Jack

 - Time Squad

-- Toonami (The characters, (like TOM) themselves, not the shows from the block)
+- Toonami (The characters, specifically TOM and the Clydes, themselves, not the shows from the block)

 - Crisis Crossover: With the threat of Planet Fusion assimilating the Earth, everyone, good or bad, is working to prevent the catastrophe.